www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-08-10-Developing-Software-At-Gunpoint-Weak-Copy-Left-Versus-Pseudo-Permissive.md

 date: 2021-08-10
 author: Mārtiņš Avots
 license: EPL-2.0 OR GPL-2.0-or-later
+SPDX-License-Identifier: EPL-2.0 OR GPL-2.0-or-later
+SPDX-FileCopyrightText: Contributors To The `net.splitcells.*` Projects
 ---
 I am not a lawyer: This is no legal advice, the following only represents some of my opinions and understandings.